When to Replace vs Repair a Well Pump (The Decision Guide)

 How many times can you repair a well pump before replacing it?

 We use the three-strike rule.
-One repair is standard — almost always worth doing.
+One repair is standard and usually worth doing.
 Two repairs within 6 months: run the 50% check, counting both repairs in the total.
 Three repairs within 12 months: replace, regardless of individual cost.
 Repeated failures at different components indicate systemic wear, not isolated part problems.

 How do I know if my well pump is dying?